shreyanshu28/slang-translator/README.md

 Contribution By AnuReddy:

 Implementing python codes to process .json file and save into elasticsearch.
-In the next stage : development of api to communicate with frontend and backend
+In the next stage : development of api to communicate with frontend and backend.

 Contribution By Mani Smaran Nair:

 Data visualization
-In the next stage : Imeplementing the front interface and using the api developed by anureddy
+In the next stage : Implementing the front interface and using the api developed by anureddy.

 Contribution By Shreyansu Vyas:

-Combining multiple datasets into one comprehensive file. (data cleaning) In the next stage : Implementing the scraping of twitter data into the elasticsearch dataset
+Combining multiple datasets into one comprehensive file. (data cleaning) In the next stage : Implementing the scraping of twitter data into the elasticsearch dataset.

 Contribution By Yanxin Jia: